Plutarch: We had to save you because you're the mockingjay, Katniss. While you live, the revolution lives.

 - Pucelle of the Whateley Universe.
 She's really a deconstruction, because she sees herself as a Joan of Arc figure and pushes toward that image, while irritating the heck out of her dormmates and classmates.

 - A rare genderflipping of this trope would be Jaune Arc of RWBY, who is a male character in a primarily Action Girl cast, uses a sword and shield, and is hinted to possibly be the leader of his team (revealed via Foregone Conclusion).
-He has a long way to go, however.
+The joke is that he's a far better leader than a fighter, since he was crafty enough to lie his way into Beacon Academy but didn't have the training to back it up (much like how the real Jeanne was an Actual Pacifist constantly running a Wounded Gazelle Gambit on her own soldiers).
+He DOES have the strength and weaponry to chop the heads off giant bears, but he has a long way to go before he can actually be a true Hunter.

 - ReBoot: Supervirus Daemon, far and away the most powerful Virus on the net, appears as a petite holy warrior with a soft French accent who preaches a gospel of peace and tolerance.
 Her infection causes people to love her completely and follow her every word willingly and happily.
 She even becomes a "martyr", as instead of being defeated she merely dies at a pre-coded time to put the entire net on a sixty-second count-down to its own oblivion.